chirag3110gupta/FruitGrabbr/README.md

 An exciting game which uses Computer Vision

-Hold a green container in front of the webcam and start catching fruits !!!
+A World in which there are fruits falling from everywhere!!
+The player has to hold a green container in front of their webcam and start catching fruits !!!

 ## System Specs
 - Needs a Mac OS computer capable of running 60 fps with a working webcam and atleast 4 core processor.